shrutikochhar/shrutikochhar.github.io/_pages/cv.md

 {% include base_path %}

+I am a final year Ph.D. student at the University of British Columbia working on computational genomics.
+I am currently looking for internship/part time contract roles (with a possibility for extension) in Computational Biology, Machine Learning, Data Science and Software Development.

 Education
 ======
 * Ph.D. in Electrical and Computer Engineering (Thesis: Computational Models for Genomic Representations), The University of British Columbia, Vancouver, 2022 (expected)